Scheduler Phone: (614) 252-2799

 Important Message

-The Home Energy Assistance Winter Crisis Program begins November 1st!
+The Home Energy Assistance Winter Crisis Program:

 This program provides a one-time benefit to eligible Franklin County residents with electric and/or gas assistance during the winter months.
 The program runs from November 1st, 2025, to March 31st, 2026, or until funds are depleted, whichever comes first.